 Constructed Languages & Their Roots in Polish History

-Since ancient times humans have tried to create new languages for different purposes, far from the recreational intention of modern constructed languages, or conlangs.
-Instead, languages were created for mystical reasons, such as Lingua Ignota, or artistic purposes, such as those created through theatre and art.
-However, it is not until the eighteenth century that creation of languages achieved the scientific-humanistic purpose of synthesizing speech, which successfully led to the invention of the binary system by Gottfried Leibniz.
-Thinkers claimed that invention of new languages would allow for communal human knowledge, and it is at this point that conlangs began to be useful for mankind.
+Since ancient times, humans have tried to create new languages for different purposes, far from the recreational intention of modern constructed languages, or conlangs.
+Instead, languages were created for mystical reasons, such as Lingua Ignota, or artistic purposes, like those created through theatre and art.
+However, it is not until the 18th century that the creation of languages achieved the scientific-humanistic purpose of synthesizing speech, which successfully led to the invention of the binary system by Gottfried Leibniz.
+Thinkers claimed that the invention of new languages would allow for communal human knowledge, and it is at this point that conlangs began to be useful for mankind.

-Although none of these languages are official in modern countries, Esperanto is the most influential conlang in our history, with 2 million speakers and at least 10,000 native speakers.
-It has international recognition from organizations such as Wikipedia, which has more than 190,000 published articles in Esperanto, and Google, which provides the possibility for Esperanto translation.
+Although none of these languages are official in modern countries, Esperanto is the most influential conlang in our history.
+It has international recognition from organizations such as Wikipedia, which has more than 190,000 published articles in Esperanto, as well as Google, which provides an option for Esperanto translation.